 The staff continues the elegant feeling, the maitre d’ setting the tone with a warm greeting, taking our coats and showing us to our candlelit table.
 Both times we have dined at the Boiler Room we have had the same table, a fantastic one directly overlooking the kitchen.

 A visit to the Boiler Room should absolutely include a selection from the bar or from Boiler Room’s extensive wine list.
-The wine list was originally constructed by Master Sommelier Jessie Becker and features more than 500 different wines that can match the varied cuisine of Chef Kulik.
+The wine list was originally constructed by Master Sommelier Jessie Becker and features more than 500 different wines that can match the varied cuisine.
 The staff is knowledgeable about the wines and are able to recommend a wine for any occasion or meal.
 One of my personal favorite things about the Boiler Room are the amazing cocktails.

 Classics like their Old Fashioned being named “Best in Omaha” and his original cocktails spectacularly balanced and nuanced, any mixers used are made in house with in season produce and all natural flavors.
 The bar is on the bottom floor near the kitchen, surrounded by the wine cellar and small tables where you can wait for your table to be ready.

 Watching Clark at work is a joy, his knowledge of flavor combinations and the history of cocktails a real plus to a cocktail buff like myself.

 Both of our trips to the Boiler Room were in late fall and featured lots of late season harvest produce.
 On our last visit in November, we started with some cocktails from the bar, Mrs. Nom choosing the Pilfer while I chose the Mumbly Peg.
 The Pilfer came highly recommended by our server, is made with cognac, pistachio liqueur, yellow chartreuse, and finished with a dash of salt and water to open the flavors, was slightly sweet with an oily silky smoothness that surprised Mrs. Nom as the drink was served neat.